ITfoxtec/FoxIDs/docs/extended-ui.md

 It is possible to create multiple custom UIs with different dynamic elements.
 Each extended UI page can optionally [call an API](#implement-api).
 If an API is called the returned claims is added to the claims collection otherwise the input values is added as the output claim type defined on the dynamic elements.

 The dynamic elements consist of fixed fields a customisable field and both text and HTML content elements.
-With this you can easily ask for the user's name, one or more self defined fields and show a logo and a link on a extended UI page.
+With this you can easily ask for the user's name, use one or more self defined fields and show a logo and a link on a extended UI page.

 > Extended UIs can be added to the following authentication methods in the **Extended UI** tab; login, external login, OpenID Connect, SAML 2.0 and environment link.